top of page

 September - February

-Our September to February project is an examined performance where an examiner from the Victoria College of Music and Drama London will venture up north and give the students a grade in Group Acting.
+Our September to Feb project is an examined performance where an examiner from the Victoria College of Music and Drama London will venture up north and give the students a grade in Group Acting.
 (This works very similarly to music exams.)
 Friends and family are invited to watch the exam take place, with students split into small groups each performing a scene from the chosen play (TBC).
 100% of our primary students have obtained Distinctions in years past, and we are looking forward to another great result next year.

-From February to July next year we will produce another full musical!
+For the rest of the year we will produce another full musical!

 As always, we will deliver PSHE topics through the themes of the plays to develop the Social, Emotional and Mental Health of the engaging students.
 Our focus is on communicating value and facilitating realisations to build students into people of substance who are equipped to face real-world challenges, with the added bonus of a performance at the end!